meltano/meltano/docs/src/docs/command-line-interface.md

 Use `--include-related` to automatically install transform, model, and dashboard plugins related to installed extractor plugins.

+Meltano installs plugins in parallel.
+The number of plugins to install in parallel defaults to the number of CPUs on the machine, but can be controlled with `--parallelism`.
+Use `--parallelism=1` to disable the feature and install them one at a time.

 ### How to Use

 ```bash